ChiaHaoCheng/Multivariate-GMM/README.md

-# Univariate-GMM
+# Multivariate-GMM
-R package of univariate-type Gaussian Mixture Models
+R package of multivariate-type Gaussian Mixture Models

 This is my semester final project of STAT533000 Statistical Computing course at Inst. of Statistics, NTHU.
 If you want to use this package, you can directly install **emGMM_3.6.2.tar.gz** and load it into R.